SURGroup/UQpy/docs/source/index.rst

 Logging
 -----------

-py:mod:`UQpy` adopts the built-in `logging` python library.
+:py:mod:`UQpy` adopts the built-in `logging` python library.
 This allows for a fine-grain logging of events of various severity levels.
 The available logging levels allowed by the library are:

 **DEBUG**, **INFO**, **WARNING**, **ERROR**, **CRITICAL**